 If you are following contentgroup on social media, you would have come across the experienced and expert insights shared by some of the 170 speakers at the GovComms Festival in November 2020.
-If not, visit our website to binge-watch the festival this weekend.
+If not, visit our website to binge-watch the festival.

 At the conclusion of this global dialogue, our CEO, David Pembroke, wrote: “the world is an increasingly small place and that the challenges of creating and delivering effective government communication are common, widespread and global”.
 In this small place, it is imperative for skilled communication professionals to be involved in delivering global initiatives like the Open Government Partnership (OGP).

 A recent study and OGP report (Results for Development, 2020) explains why and how the strengths and skills of the media can help member countries to meet their ambitious open government commitments.
 But in my opinion, the report identifies problems that require a broader and citizen-centred communication solution of which the media is but one part.

 If 2020 has shown us anything, it is that every government department and agency is now a “media company’’.
 They can create useful, relevant, and consistent multimedia content to better inform and engage citizens about policy, programs, services, and regulations.

 The OGP member countries can now focus on building this direct-to-citizen capability within their governments to design, promote and implement the National Action Plans (NAP).

 Adopting a citizen-centred approach to communication and stakeholder engagement when commencing the development of OGP plans (rather than just at the end or during the implementation stage) will help deliver systematic content planning, creation, distribution, and evaluation.
 This will enable countries to plan their communication in a way that sustains engagement with key stakeholders such as civil society organisations, the private sector, multinational organisations, governments, and the media.